HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \section{Neutron scattering instruments for the ESS second source}

 During the late stages of the design of the European Spallation Source it was realized that reducing the height of the cold hydrogen moderator could significantly increase its brightness, presenting a new opportunity for both moderator and instrument design \cite{butterfly_optimization}.
-The increase in brilliance did not fully compensate for the decrease in height, meaning the height would directly control the trade-off between intensity and brilliance.
-The optics for all instruments, which will be served by the newly designed butterfly moderator \cite{ESS_moderators}, were reoptimized for a range of moderator heights \cite{butterfly_optimization}, and a choice was made to reduce the height from 10\,cm to 3\,cm, as this benefitted almost all instruments, and in some cases increased the simulated flux on sample with over 150\,\%.
+The increase in brightness did not fully compensate for the decrease in height, meaning the height would directly control the trade-off between intensity and brightness.
+The optics for all instruments, which will be served by the newly designed ``butterfly'' moderator \cite{ESS_moderators}, were reoptimized for a range of moderator heights \cite{butterfly_optimization}, and a choice was made to reduce the height from 10\,cm to 3\,cm, as this benefited almost all instruments, and in some cases increased the simulated flux on sample with over 150\,\%.

-There were however a few science cases that proved to be more difficult on the smaller moderator, for example imaging, which benefits from a larger moderator due to better homogeneity and field of view.
-Some types of instruments can tolerate a large divergence, for example backscattering instruments or time-of-flight spectrometers, and their performance is more closely related to the intensity of the moderator than its brilliance.
-For these reasons it was natural for the HighNESS project to investigate larger moderators to complement the butterfly moderator with its small height.
-The butterfly moderator has a bispectral design with both a thermal water part and cold hydrogen part \cite{ESS_moderators}.
-On the other hand, the HighNESS, larger moderator focus on the cold side, and provide a colder spectrum which can potentially benefit SANS, imaging and spin-echo instruments.
+There were however a few science cases that proved to be more difficult on the smaller moderator, for example imaging, which benefits from a larger moderator due to better homogeneity and field of view (FoV).
+Some types of instruments can tolerate a large divergence, for example backscattering instruments or time-of-flight spectrometers, and their performance is more closely related to the intensity of the moderator than its brightness.
+For these reasons it was natural for the HighNESS project to investigate larger moderators to complement the ``butterfly'' moderator with its small height.
+The ``butterfly'' moderator has a bispectral design with both a thermal water part and cold hydrogen part \cite{ESS_moderators}.
+On the other hand, the HighNESS, larger moderator, focuses on the cold side, and provides a colder spectrum which can potentially benefit small-angle neutron scattering (SANS), imaging and spin-echo instruments.

-In order to optimize the moderator proposed by HighNESS, a number of instrument concepts that would utilize this new moderator were considered along with suitable figures of merits.
+In order to optimize the moderator proposed by HighNESS, a number of instrument concepts that would utilize this new moderator were considered along with suitable figure-of-merit (FOM) expressions.
 This allowed an iterative approach for moderator design.
-Each new design could be evaluated using these instrument concepts to assess the moderator's performance, considering not only the flux at its surface but also its impact on the performance of the instruments reliant on the moderator.
+Each new design could be evaluated using these instrument concepts to assess the performance of the moderator, considering not only the flux at its surface but also its impact on the performance of the instruments reliant on the moderator.